 - Use craft materials to make a vegetable patch.

 - Set up a toy greengrocers with some toy food - or let them loose in your cupboards and create a supermarket with real food.

 - Introduce a colour theme for meals and play.

 - Let them play with real fruits and vegetables as a sensory experience - what can you learn about touch, taste and smell?

 Pin fun vegetable ideas for kids for later

-*Disclaimer: this are affiliate links, meaning that if you buy something after clicking on this link I will receive a small commission, which I will probably spend on buying more ingredients for Sneaky Veg recipes!
+*Disclaimer: this is an affiliate link meaning that if you buy something after clicking on it I'll receive a small commission, which I will probably spend on buying more ingredients for Sneaky Veg recipes!
 The price to you remains the same.
 Thanks for supporting Sneaky Veg.
 Read my full disclosure.